Title 1 Resources

 process.
 It is governed by state law; O.C.G.A § 20-2-85 and O.C.G.A § 20-2-86.
 The school council is made up of elected parents, appointed community/business members, elected teacher representatives, and the school principal, with the parent group constituting the largest segment.
 If you would like to learn more about the school council, please contact our principal.

-The Early Learning Center at Henderson E. Formey Jr. School’s school council members are: Ms. Erica Swindell-Foster, Principal
+The Early Learning Center at Henderson E. Formey Jr. School’s school council members

-Detach here xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxDetach here SHARE YOUR THOUGHTS
+SHARE YOUR THOUGHTS

-We want to hear from you!
-If you have any suggestions or if there is any part of this policy that you feel is not satisfactory with the goals for academic achievement, please provide us with your comments in the space provided and leave this form in the Main Office:
+not satisfied with the goals for academic achievement, please provide us with your comments in the space provided and leave this form in the Main Office:

-Name: (optional) ______________________________________ Telephone Number: (optional): ________________ Comments: ______________________________________________________________________________________ ________________________________________________________________________________________________ ________________________________________________________________________________________________ ________________________________________________________________________________________________ _______________________________________________________________________________________________
+Name: (optional) Telephone Number: (optional):

 School-Parent Family Compact

-The Early Learning Center at Henderson E. Formey Jr. School Year 2024-2025
+The Early Learning Center at Henderson E. /Formey Jr. School Year 2025 - 2026

-Revision Date: 04/29/2024
+Revision Date: 08/18/2025

 The Early Learning Center at Henderson E. Formey Jr. students participating in the Title I, Part A program, and their families, agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement as well as describes how the school and parents/families will build and develop a partnership that will help children achieve the State’s high standards.